Clover Global — live storefront screenshot

 Clover Global now runs on two surfaces designed to work together:

-- The customer-facing storefront at cloverglobal.com.sg is a modern e-commerce platform with a custom theme, structured data baked in, and a quotation path for corporate and government buyers.
-We migrated 100% of the legacy catalogue into it, and deployed 190 redirects so every old product URL still resolves to its new home.
-The live sitemap covers 393 URLs with zero errors.
+• The customer-facing storefront at cloverglobal.com.sg is a modern e-commerce platform with a custom theme, structured data baked in, and a quotation path for corporate and government buyers.
+The first live catalogue lane has 297 products published, with the long-tail catalogue expansion still continuing.

-- SEO measurement is wired from day one.
+• SEO measurement is wired from day one.
 Search Console, Google Analytics, Merchant Center, and a weekly baseline pushed to a shared Google Sheet.
-46 keywords on the inventory, 22 of them tracked weekly.
+The latest baseline has three top-10 search footholds, including "b2b office supplier Singapore" at #9 and "next day delivery office supplies Singapore" at #10.

 The new storefront is live; the operations spine goes in next